 - Community capacity building support – conversations and tools.

 If a higher level of engagement is required, or a more tailored approach such as developing and managing a named program, a scope of work at an hourly rate will be agreed with the donor.

 Another way FRRR can work with a donor is in a strategic partnership.
 These partnerships involve a joint effort to respond to a key issue or challenge that calls for a step-change solution around a common area of interest.
 FRRR and the donor will design and often pilot a solution to help communities address a particular challenge.

 For example, in 2013 FRRR worked closely with the Tim Fairfax Family Foundation to determine the best way to support communities affected by the ongoing drought in Queensland and northern New South Wales.
 This resulted in the Tackling Tough Times Together program.
-Similarly, we have worked with Prince's Charities Australia to develop the Disaster Resilient: Future Ready program, which will research and pilot ways for community groups to ensure they are prepared to respond in the event of a natural disaster.
-The cost and funding base for this program depends on the nature of the program, and if you are interested in working in partnership with FRRR to address an issue, we encourage you to contact FRRR's CEO.
+Similarly, we have worked with the Vincent Fairfax Family Foundation (VFFF) to develop the Investing in Rural Community Futures program, which is a place-based program focused on strengthening the capacity and capability of grassroots not-for-profit organisations in New South Wales.

 For donors that want to establish a named grant program, FRRR can support you in a number of ways.
-Below we outline three different models for how we can work with our donor partners, providing varying levels of engagement to support you with your grants program.
+There are three different models for how we can work with our donor partners, providing varying levels of engagement to support you with your grants program.
 Fees are based upon the scope of work involved in the program and charged at a modest hourly rate.